icecake-framework/icecake/examples/example1/wasm/hello.md

-Welcome to IceCake, the open-source framework solution for building modern web applications.
+Welcome to <icecake_brand/>, the open-source framework solution for building modern web applications.

-IceCake is a powerful and versatile framework that makes it easy to create high-performance, scalable, and user-friendly web applications.
+<icecake_brand/> is a powerful and versatile framework that makes it easy to create high-performance, scalable, and user-friendly web applications.
 Our framework is built with the latest web technologies, <strong>generating WebAssembly code, and 100% pure go</strong>, so you can be sure that your app will be fast to be implemented, responsive, and compatible with all modern browsers.

-With IceCake, you can quickly develop and deploy web applications that are optimized for speed and performance.
-Whether you're a small startup or a large enterprise, IceCake has everything you need to build great web apps.
+With <icecake_brand/>, you can quickly develop and deploy web applications that are optimized for speed and performance.
+Whether you're a small startup or a large enterprise, <icecake_brand/> has everything you need to build great web apps.

 ## Features: